NikolaPantelic/weather-js-app/README.md

 ## Description

 Weather-js-app is project which is part of Udemy courses.
-It is app which fetch web data and shows curent weather conditions for selected location.Weather-js-app stores location in Local Storage and giving us last location even after the page has been refreshed.
+It is app which fetch web data and shows curent weather conditions for selected location.Weather-js-app stores location in Local Storage and giving us last location even after the page has been refreshed.Using also new ES6 features async and await.

 Weather-js-app is made from three objects:
 * UI object